AlexDiata/ITBA_3205_Eart-Benders/README.md

 ### Problem Statement
 * What factors influence the occurrence of a landslide?
-* What policies should be implemented to mitigate the damaging effects that a landslide can have?
+* What policies should be implemented to mitigate the risk of a landslide occuring?